lucasbasquerotto/pod/README.md

         private: true
 ```

-The above template will generate a nginx configuration file at `env/nginx/nginx.conf`.
+The above template will generate an nginx configuration file at `env/nginx/nginx.conf`.

 Then, you can place a `docker-compose.yml` file at the root of this repository with the following content: